Employers Must Develop an Infectious Disease Preparedness and Response Plan

 Hazard Control Measures

 The best way to control any hazard is to systematically eliminate or remove it from the workplace, rather than relying on workers to reduce their personal exposure.
 Obviously the best way to stop the spread of COVID-19 is to not be exposed to it in the first place through elimination or removal.
+This means that although the virus cannot be eliminated, it can be removed from the workplace by ensuring that vectors of transmission (namely people) stay home.
 During this COVID-19 outbreak, when it may not be possible to eliminate the hazard, the traditional protection measures are (listed from most effective to least effective): engineering controls, administrative controls, safe work practices (a type of administrative control), and lastly PPE (Personal Protective Equipment).
 This is known as using the hierarchy of controls.

-Elimination of the COVID-19 hazard is not currently feasible and substitution is not applicable.
+As long as the physical presence of employees is necessary in the workplace, then elimination of the hazard is not a feasible option.
+The control of substitution is also not applicable.
 Let’s continue down the triangle and review the following potential protection measures...

 - Use high efficiency particulate air (HEPA) filtration units in workplaces